GeorgeRBarnes/AzureProject/README.md

 # AzureProject
-Documentation of my Azure journey
+Documentation of my Azure journey --In this repository, I will be creating a few things to showcase important skills to help me LEVEL UP!